BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

                     ^                             ^
                     |__ [ 3 ] was here            |__ but it was swapped over to here

+    (notice that we left [ 0 ] behind, while the rest of the A blocks keep rolling along)

-    7. drop the smallest A block behind again, which is [ 1 ] this time [ B ][][ 0 ][][ B ][ 4 ][ 5 ][ 6 ][ 2 ][ 1 ][ 3 ][ B ][ B ][ B ][ B ][]
+    7. let's say for example that we want to drop the next smallest A block here [ B ][][ 0 ][][ B ][ 4 ][ 5 ][ 6 ][ 2 ][ 1 ][ 3 ][ B ][ B ][ B ][ B ][]
-                                             ^
+                         ^                   ^
                                              |__ swap this with [ 4 ]

     8. once again, find the EXACT spot where [ 1 ] should be rotated into the previous B block